wp-staging/wp-staging/readme.txt

 If you have created a local or web-hosted development site and you need to migrate this site the first time to your production domain then you are doing nothing wrong with using the Duplicator plugin!
 If you need all your latest production data like posts, updated plugins, theme data, and styles in a testing environment or want to create a quick backup before testing out something then we recommend using WP STAGING instead!

-If speed, performance, and code quality are a matter for you as well, give WP STAGING | PRO a try.
+If code quality, speed, backup & cloning performance are important to you, give WP STAGING a try.

 = I can not log in to the staging / backup site =
 If you are using a security plugin like Wordfence, iThemes Security, All In One WP Security & Firewall, or a plugin that hides the WordPress default login URL make sure that you have installed the latest version of WP STAGING to access your cloned backup site.
 If you can still not log in to your staging / backup site, you can go to WP STAGING > settings and disable there the WP STAGING extra authentication.
 Your admin dashboard will still be protected and not accessible to public users.

-= Can I activate permalinks on the staging site? =
+= Can I activate permalinks on the staging / backup site? =

 Permalinks are disabled on the staging / backup site after first time cloning / backup creation [Read here](https://wp-staging.com/docs/activate-permalinks-staging-site/ "activate permalinks on staging site") how to activate permalinks on the staging site.